Last updated on

 Update the Fireplace

 If you are worried about losing the homely feel of a room you can always invest in a fireplace that maintains that vintage look.
-A list of contemporary gas fires on Screwfix shows how many designs are made to replicate the look and feel of traditional coal and log burning fireplaces.
+There are many designs to replicate the look and feel of traditional coal and log-burning fireplaces.
 As such, you get the best of both worlds: a newer, more efficient, and sustainable fireplace, with a rustic vibe, that will likely add a few thousand dollars to your home’s value.

 Do General Repairs